mujx/dhall-terraform/README.md

-# terraform-dhall
+# dhall-terraform

 [![MIT license](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-`terraform-dhall` uses terraform's provider schema to generate Dhall types & defaults for each `resource`, `data_source` & `provider` block.
+`dhall-terraform` uses terraform's provider schema to generate Dhall types & defaults for each `resource`, `data_source` & `provider` block.

 This allows us to use Dhall to create cloud resources instead of HCL & avoid its